kd-research/Techies/docs/03-Understand-Crew-Configurations.md

 - Each file supports multiple definitions under unique keys
 - `techies dump` is the best way to learn the internal structure of a crew
 - `techies introduce` gives you a real-world glimpse of how agents communicate
+- Crews can accept command-line arguments via the `input_args` configuration

 ---